 Another interesting thing here is that Alex is trying to make a deal with the audience.

-Yeah, if they can just look the other way on this, then everyone gets to pretend that Trump is solving an even bigger evil problem.
+If they can just ignore this, quite literally, yeah, if they can just look the other way on this, then everyone gets to pretend that Trump is solving an even bigger evil problem.

-At the time of her appointment, Politico reported that Mellinson's choice as chief of staff for HHS was an indication that Trump was looking to keep an eye on what Kennedy was up to because she's a Trump loyalist.
+At the time of her appointment, Politico reported that Melinson's choice as chief of staff for HHS was an indication that Trump was looking to keep an eye on what Kennedy was up to because she's a Trump loyalist.

 No one really has an issue with Kennedy firing or replacing these people that he's hired.